newrelic/entity-definitions/README.md

 # Entity Synthesis Definitions

 The definition files contained in this repository are mappings between the telemetry attributes NewRelic ingests, and the entities users can interact with.
 If you have telemetry from any source that is not supported out of the box, you can propose a mapping for it and upon a successful merge of your PR, any telemetry received by NewRelic and that matches your definition file will be synthesized into an entity.
-Then you can start leveraging any of the tools built around them such as the entity explorer, high-density views, etc.
+Then you can start leveraging any of the tools built around them such as the entity explorer, high-density views, workloads, etc.

 ## Guidelines